CSCA48/w21tutorials/W11/index.md

 ## Find the Largest number in an array

 We have solved this problem in a non-recursive way multiple times before.
 There are multiple ways we can solve it using recursion too.
-Sometimes using a helper can be useful, specially if you need to add more parameters to a function.
+Sometimes using a helper can be useful, especially if you need to add more parameters to a function.

 ### Exercise: